1990 Amputee Soccer World Cup (outdoor)

 The 1990 Amputee Soccer World Cup (outdoor) was the outdoor tournament of the 5th annual international competition of amputee football national men's teams.
 It was organized by the Amputee Soccer International, and was held in Seattle, United States between 2 and 3 September 1990 after indoor championship.

-Soviet Union won the title for the first time, defeating El Salvador in the final.
+Soviet Union won the only title prior to the country's break-up in the following year, defeating El Salvador in the final.

 Participating nations

 Following six nations competed in the tournament.